[TOC]

 - LangChain Output Structure:

-pointed out that the LangChain output parser can be used to format output in a specific structure. - LangChain Examples:
+@seththunderpointed out that the LangChain output parser can be used to format output in a specific structure. - LangChain Examples:

-provided an example of how to pass multiple inputs to a prompt in LangChain and shared a GitHub link for the same. - LangChain Integration with Laravel:
+@rajib2189provided an example of how to pass multiple inputs to a prompt in LangChain and shared a GitHub link for the same. - LangChain Integration with Laravel:

-inquired about the possibility of integrating LangChain with a Laravel project and if thereās a specific PHP library available for this. - Asynchronous Implementation in FastAPI with LangChain:
+@sarrah_1inquired about the possibility of integrating LangChain with a Laravel project and if thereās a specific PHP library available for this. - Asynchronous Implementation in FastAPI with LangChain:

-also showed interest in a langchain built on top of the tokio framework. - Difference between OpenAI Functions and OpenAI Tools Agents:
+@evolutionstepperexpressed concerns about whether LangChain can handle running everything asynchronously in FastAPI.@quantumqueenxoxconfirmed itās possible and mentioned they have code to make processes asynchronous.@evolutionstepperalso showed interest in a langchain built on top of the tokio framework. - Difference between OpenAI Functions and OpenAI Tools Agents:

-explained that the tools agent calls the new tools API endpoint, allowing for parallel function calling and referred to the OpenAI docs for further info. - Use of LangChain for a sequence of prompts:
+@keenborderasked for clarification on the difference between OpenAI Functions and OpenAI Tools Agents, where@toasted_shibeexplained that the tools agent calls the new tools API endpoint, allowing for parallel function calling and referred to the OpenAI docs for further info. - Use of LangChain for a sequence of prompts:

-questioned whether LangChain is the right tool for creating a sequence of prompts that leverage the results from the previous prompt.
+@alexk1919questioned whether LangChain is the right tool for creating a sequence of prompts that leverage the results from the previous prompt.

 Links mentioned: